5 Reasons It’s Time to Let Employees Work Remotely

-Millennials and Gen Xers make up the majority of today’s workforce and are increasingly attracted to companies who offer some flexibility in working environments.
+Millennials and Gen Xers make up the majority of today’s workforce and are increasingly attracted to companies that offer some flexibility in working environments.
 Ernst & Young found that 75 percent of millennials want the ability to work flexibly and still be on track for promotion and 74 percent of them want colleagues and supervisors who support them being able to work flexibly without stigma.

 A whopping 82 percent of employees say they would be more loyal to their employers if they had flexible work options.
-This flexibility enables them to have better work/life balance, spend more time with family and friends, save time and stress commuting, and even help them be more healthy.
+This flexibility enables them to have a better work/life balance, spend more time with family and friends, save time and stress commuting, and even help them be more healthy.

 What’s more, companies gain access to an entirely new pool of potential recruits when they open up to applicants that are from non-local areas.
 Instead of only hiring candidates in and around the city of company location, employee communication software gives them the option to hire from across the nation or globe.
-Being that one study showed the majority of CIOs said skill shortage was a concern, this could be a game changer.
+Being that one study showed the majority of CIOs said skill shortage was a concern, this could be a game-changer.

-IDC also reports that 69 percent of enterprise mobility stakeholders polled saw a reduction in opex or capex costs as a result of implementing BYOD programs.
+IDC also reports that 69 percent of enterprise mobility stakeholders polled saw a reduction in OPEX or CAPEX costs as a result of implementing BYOD programs.
 Another study found the average company could save more than $11,000 per employee each year by permitting them to telecommute.
 Where are all these savings coming from?
-No office space means no real estate, no desk, chair or other overhead costs, not to mention electricity or supplies.
+No office space means no real estate, no desk, chair, or other overhead costs, not to mention electricity or supplies.

-Contrary to its reputation, a mobile workforce can be even more productive than their on-premise counterparts.
+Contrary to its reputation, a mobile workforce can be even more productive than its on-premise counterparts.
 One ironic finding is that 76 percent of people avoid the office when they want to get work done!

 Working remotely can offer a quieter workspace with fewer interruptions and distractions from well-meaning co-workers.
 Hey, we all like cake in the breakroom and water cooler banter, but how much productivity is lost engaging in such activities on a regular basis?
 Loud colleagues, chatty coworkers, and impromptu meetings can dampen even the productivity of even the most dedicated worker.
 But by implementing employee communication software you’re giving your people the opportunity to be more productive while working remotely and still being connected.